gbrlfaria/rune-breaker/README.md

 > Note: to avoid data leakage, the script also ensures that each sample and its flipped counterpart are always in the same set.

-Running the script with the settings below produces the following results.
+Running the script with the ratio set to `0.9` produces the following results.

 ```
 $ python operations/make_dataset.py -r 0.9